Dover Township, Pennsylvania

 Dover Township is a township in York County, Pennsylvania, United States.
 The population was 22,366 at the 2020 census.

 History

 Pettit's Ford was listed on the National Register of Historic Places in 1983.

 Geography

 According to the United States Census Bureau, the township has a total area of 42.1 sqmi, of which 42.0 sqmi is land and 0.1 sqmi, or 0.17%, is water.
-Dover Township completely surrounds the borough of Dover.
+Dover Township completely surrounds the borough of Dover and contains the census-designated place of Weigelstown.